privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ### What do I want to protect?

 An “asset” is something you value and want to protect.
-In the context of digital security, <mark>an asset is usually some kind of information.</mark> For example, your emails, contact lists, instant messages, location, and files are all possible assets.
+In the context of digital security, ==an asset is usually some kind of information.== For example, your emails, contact lists, instant messages, location, and files are all possible assets.
 Your devices themselves may also be assets.

 *Make a list of your assets: data that you keep, where it's kept, who has access to it, and what stops others from accessing it.*

 ### Who do I want to protect it from?

-To answer this question, it's important to identify who might want to target you or your information. <mark>A person or entity that poses a threat to your assets is an “adversary.”</mark> Examples of potential adversaries are your boss, your former partner, your business competition, your government, or a hacker on a public network.
+To answer this question, it's important to identify who might want to target you or your information. ==A person or entity that poses a threat to your assets is an “adversary.”== Examples of potential adversaries are your boss, your former partner, your business competition, your government, or a hacker on a public network.

 *Make a list of your adversaries, or those who might want to get ahold of your assets.
 Your list may include individuals, a government agency, or corporations.*